MitryDim/fleetman/README.md

 Modify the values according to your needs, especially those under deployments for each application.
 Ensure Docker images and probe configurations (liveness and readiness) are correct.

+### Generating Manifest

+Generate the manifest file with `helm template > manifest.yaml` The manifest describes the resources and configuration needed to deploy and manage the application, the manifest.yaml file is generated from Helm templates.

+>[!Note] (Optional)
+> You don't need to generate the manifest to deploy the project

 ### Installation with Helm

 In the **fleetman** directory, run the Helm command to install the Fleetman project: